organization-x/findmypackage/README.md

 #### Frontend

-Our website was outlined with [Figma](https://www.figma.com/), and later written with HTML and CSS, all from scratch.
+Our website was outlined in brief with [Figma](https://www.figma.com/), linked [here](https://www.figma.com/file/JSULGHeTbNlblRTeW8jWoK/FindMyPackageMockup?node-id=27%3A1973), and later written with HTML and CSS from scratch.
+For functionality of the review section on the website we used [JavaScript](https://www.javascript.com/)

 #### Backend